mickymacirl/rathmackneecastle/README.md

 ### Version Control
 Both Visual Studio code editor and GitPod were used to created this site and then pushed to the GitHub remote repository named ‘rathmackneecastle’.
 The following commands were used to push code to the remote repository:
-1. git add . was used to stage all files for commit changes
+> git add . was used to stage all files for commit changes
-2. git commit -m “commit message” was used to add the changes to the local repository for upload during a push
+> git commit -m “commit message” was used to add the changes to the local repository for upload during a push
-3. git push was used to push all local changes to the remote repository on GitHub.
+>git git push was used to push all local changes to the remote repository on GitHub.
 ### Deployment to GitHub Pages
 The site was deployed to GitHub Pages.
 Below are the steps required:
 * In <strong>GitHub</strong>, navigate to your <strong>username.github.io</strong> repository and click <strong>Settings.</strong>